 omission is that it was a pattern coin and never intended for circulation.

-The coins covered on this website will be limited to U.S. circulating coins (coins intended to be circulated) issued by the U.S. Mint.
-Coins omitted are tax tokens, tokens, private issued coins, colonial coins, state or territorial coins, tribal Coins, bullion coins, patterns coins, commemorative coins, proof coins and Presentation coins.
+The coins covered on this website will be limited to U.S. circulating coins (coins intended to be circulated) and U.S. commemorative coins issued by the U.S. Mint.
+Coins omitted are tax tokens, tokens, private issued coins, colonial coins, coins issued by states or territories, coins issued by or for Native American tribs, bullion coins, patterns coins, proof coins and Presentation coins.
 These coins and tokens will be reserved for our sister sites, or for future expansion.
-Mint error coins will be included only if the error is well enough known or extensive enough.
+Mint error coins will be included only if the error is well enough known or issued extensively.

 Pricing information is notably absent.
 Prices may change from hour to hour, place to place and person to person, therefore it is virtually impossible to be both accurate and current.
 What others are willing to pay is easily obtainable on various auction sites.
 Common wisdom will tell the collector, "A coin is worth what you are willing to pay for it."
 We at TheCoinSpot.com hope you can find your coin for less than you are willing to pay. ☺